 So then, what is content marketing?

 Content marketing is about showing your brand, your products, your solutions, in an interesting and engaging way.
 It is creating interesting articles, images, videos etc. about the utility of your business.
-What are you doing to add value to your customers' life?
-How are you using your products to improve other companies' bottom line.
+What are you doing to add value to your customers' lives?
+How are you using your products to improve other companies' bottom line?
 Simply said, content marketing is the answer to the question, why should people care?

 Let's say you are an engineering company.
 There are plenty of cases where your services have solved tangible problems.
 Write about them, show images, create videos explaining what and how you did for your customer.
 Document your efforts and celebrate your success.

 If you are the world's largest maker of garden furniture, don't push ads for wicker chairs to people who don't have a yard, but create an Instagram account with awesome images instead.
 If you are making cycling equipment, start a cycling club in your target market and show stories of individual success in the sport.
 If you are in factory automation, write a blog about future trends, implementation of new technology, and solutions to problems manufacturers face.
 If you are a school, show how your latest teaching efforts improved the lives of individual students.
 Do it on Facebook, LinkedIn, on your own website or blog, or do it in print magazines.
-But definitely do it.
+But definitely, do it.